|Prospective Students Our Students Visitors Faculty & Staff Alumni & Parents USF System|

 Economics & Law

 The analysis, forecasting, and critical thinking skills students acquire with their Economics majors are quite useful in advanced business study.
-Economics might be the best preparation for future MBA (Master of Business Administration) students taking the GMAT (Graduate management Admissions Test, required for most MBA programs).
-The link below leads to a .pdf from the website for the Graduate Management Admission Council.
-On pages 20-24, you can find how well students with different majors did on the GMAT in five different years, from 2001/02 to 2005/06.
-On page 20, Economics majors (under Social Sciences) averaged from 561 to 570 in those years.
-This compares very favorably with other fields.
+Economics might be the best preparation for future MBA students taking the GMAT (Graduate management Admissions Test, required for most MBA programs).
+The link below shows that economics majors GMAT scores are very high on average, higher than any other business major.